eganpg/theorder/Company_Goals.md

  What are the goals:

-Create an online ordering platform which purveyors can provide to restaurants to increase sales and marketshare for specific company facilitate the ordering process
+A tactful ordering platform that purveyors provide to restaurants/bars to increase sales and marketshare. for specific company facilitate the ordering process